Answers to many common questions about the Master of Healthcare Administration (M.H.A.) program can be found on the following webpages:

 What happens at the three Intensives / Residencies?

-Final Intensive/Residency: Students complete HCAD 8711 Leadership Institute (3 credits), and present their capstone projects.
-They also enjoy graduation celebrations.
+Final Intensive/Residency: Students complete HCAD 8523 Ethics in Healthcare (2 credits), and present their capstone projects.

 Can I take a break from the program?